U.S. Defined Contribution Proposed Regulation

 Overview

-In March 2026, the U.S. Department of Labor, through the Employee Benefits Security Administration, released a proposed-rule addressing fiduciary duties in the selection of designated investment alternatives for participant-directed defined contribution plans.
+In March 2026, the U.S. Department of Labor, through the Employee Benefits Security Administration, released a proposed regulation addressing fiduciary duties in selecting designated investment alternatives for participant-directed defined contribution plans.
 The proposal establishes a process-based safe harbor intended to clarify how fiduciaries may satisfy ERISA requirements when considering alternative investment strategies, including private markets.
-The proposed rule is the latest development in the regulatory framework governing retirement plans and more broadly across retail investors accessing private markets.
+The proposed regulation is the latest development in the regulatory framework governing retail investors’ access to private markets.

-The analysis below provides additional details on the proposed rule and its implications on LPs and private markets.
+The analysis below provides additional detail on the proposed regulation and its implications for LPs and private markets.

 Key Resources